lupyuen/lupyuen.github.io/src/lvgl3.md

 -   What's next for rendering __LVGL UI Controls__

--   Soon we'll have LVGL Apps that will run in a __Web Browser and on PinePhone__!
+Soon we'll have LVGL Apps that will run in a __Web Browser and on PinePhone__!

+(And many other LVGL Devices!)

 # LVGL Zig App